tessel/audio-vs1053b/README.md

 // Set the output volume.
 Level is a Number from 0.0 to 1.0 audio.setVolume( level, function(err) {...} );

-// Set the input to either 'lineIn' or 'microphone'.
+// Set the input to either 'lineIn' or 'mic'.
 Defaults to 'lineIn'. audio.setInput( input, function(err) {...} );

 // Set the output to either 'lineOut' or 'headPhones'.
 Defaults to 'lineOut'.